 The college detention policy requires that students can be detained for up to 45 minutes at the end of the day, without notice.
 Only Year 7 students are given 24 hours' notice.
-Tuesday morning detentions at 7.30am are issued for continuing or serious breaches of the College Code of Conduct.
+Early morning detentions are on a Thursday at 7.30am are issued for continuing or serious breaches of the College Code of Conduct.
 If a student misses this detention, a suspension may ensue.